haseeebz/cute/docs/instr.md

 ## Engine Control

+### instrExitEngine

+Operands: [4 Bytes] | Pops: 0 | Loads: 0

+The operand is the return code, 0 for success.
+Ends the Engine process, killing all states.

 ### instrExit

-Operands: [None] | Pops: 0 | Loads: 0

-Ends the Engine process, killing all states.

-### instrQuit

-Operands: [None] | Pops: 0 | Loads: 0
+Operands: [4 Bytes] | Pops: 0 | Loads: 0

+The operand is the return code, 0 for success.
-Lighter version of Exit, just ends the current state.
+Lighter version of ExitEngine, just ends the current state.
 For the Engine to end properly, the program should end with this instruction.

 ### instrOut